The Atonement (2007)

 • Golden Globe Awards: Nominated for Best Motion Picture - Drama and Best Original Score.

-Synopsis of Movie:
+Synopsis of The Atonement:

 Atonement is a poignant drama based on Ian McEwan's novel, chronicling the events that unfold after a young girl, Briony Tallis (Saoirse Ronan), makes a false accusation that irrevocably changes the lives of her sister Cecilia (Keira Knightley) and her lover Robbie Turner (James McAvoy).
 Set against the backdrop of World War II, the film explores themes of love, guilt, and the longing for redemption.